Bearaby’s Limited Edition Velvet Napper Weighted Blanket Is Back! - E! Online

 We love these products, and we hope you do too.
 E! has affiliate relationships, so we may get a small share of the revenue from your purchases.
 Items are sold by the retailer, not E!.

 Weighted blankets do not need to be ugly.
-Bearaby's limited edition Velvet Nappers, finally available for pre-order today, come in glam gem-tones to spice up your space.
-These anxiety-reducing blankets are available in three weights and five brand new colors, plus are made of earth-friendly recycled marine plastic.
+Bearaby's cult fave limited edition Velvet Nappers, which always sell out, are back in stock for winter 2020 and come in glam gem-tones to spice up your space.
+These anxiety-reducing blankets are available in three weights and five brand-new colors, plus are made of earth-friendly recycled marine plastic.

-The Wintry Gems Holiday Collection blankets make for an excellent holiday gift, so pre-order one below!
-Orders ship out on Nov.
-17.
+The Wintry Gems Holiday Collection blankets make for an excellent holiday gift, so order one below!

 Velvet Napper Weighted Blanket